Daves-Astrophotography/SonOff_R2_WiFi_12V_Mod/README.md

 2) Remotely power cycling the shutter controller when it locks up, and stops communicating with the Rotator controller. and I am sure there will be other items in the future.

+**WARNING: Making modifications to the original manufacturers device will invalidate your warranty.
+You undertake this modification at your own risk.
+Faults may result in damage or fire.**

 I had originally found this video https://www.youtube.com/watch?v=tRd7VgM_nEI on YouTube, but it was for an earlier revision of the PCB design.
 I needed to dig a bit deeper and see if I could modify the PCB Rev 1.3 design for the modules I had.

 I found the circuit diagram for the device on the SonOff website at the following URL;